Algorithms for complementary sequences: Conclusions

 \section{Conclusions}

-We study algorithms to find the $n$-th integer that satisfy a certain condition $P$ via a fixed point approach.
-We show that the function iteration method to solve this problem is equivalent to the Lambek-Moser method and show that the two-step iteration of the Lambek-Moser algorithm requiring $2$ evaluations of the counting function can be reduced to a single evaluation of the counting function.
+We study algorithms to find the $n$-th integer that satisfies a certain condition $P$ via a fixed point approach.
+We show that the function iteration method to solve this problem is equivalent to the Lambek-Moser method.
+Furthermore, we show that the two-step iteration of the Lambek-Moser algorithm requiring $2$ evaluations of the counting function can be reduced to a single evaluation of the counting function.
 We also present a bisection algorithm that is more efficient when the numbers satisfying $P$ are sparse.